Ipsita-dhar2000/Job-Portal-Website/README.md

-# Job-Portal-Website
+# Job_Portal
-This website allows companies to signup/login and post job opportunities.
-The candidates can view the available opportunities and apply for the job by filling up a form.
-The names and other details of the candidates who have applied will be visible in the dashboard and the company can heir accordingly.
+ This website is a platform for companies/organizations to post job opportunities which will be visible to candidates who can apply for the available jobs.
+The names of the candidates who have applied for a position in a company will be visible in the dashboard of the company.